 INSTALLATION GUIDE

 GETTING STARTED

 To start, head to the Software Downloads page on the Filmworkz website.
 From here you can download the OFX DVO Plugins Installer package and the Filmworkz License Manager (FLM) for your chosen operating system.
 If you're operating on Linux, use the contact form on the Downloads page and we'll get back to you with the next steps.

 Once you've downloaded the files, run up the OFX DVO installer and you'll be presented with the below interface.
-Simply click on the Install DVO Plugins button to deploy the tools.

 The application will confirm when the tools have been successfully installed.

-LICENSE DEPLOYMENT

-Next, we need to submit the Activation ID provided in your welcome email using the FLM.
+LICENSE DEPLOYMENT Next, we need to submit the Activation ID provided in your welcome email using the FLM.
 You'll be presented with the below when you open the FLM: